 Wow.
 Shame.
 I have carried around so much shame in my life and carry it like boulders every day.
 Being a survivor of rape and domestic violence is like wearing a shame suit and mine was tailor made like a straight jacket.
 Since that moment I have been on a Brené Brown binge.
 Her book “I Thought It Was Me, But It Wasn’t” pointed out major areas of my life where I had to let go of expectations and accept that being me was enough.
 Finding out I wasn’t alone in this was a huge vote of confidence.
 “The Gifts of Imperfection” was one of the easiest reads ever and it has helped me to love myself in ways I didn’t know I could.
 In four months my journey with Brené has turned my world upside down.
 After just a few weeks I sat with my husband and my son on Christmas day with a heart full of love and joy.

 Let me tell you something, it isn’t easy!
 It is a lot easier to believe you are an inherently bad person than to believe that you have done something wrong.
 It is a lot easier to look at the naked body facing back in the mirror at you and to hate it than to love it.
-And it’s a lot easier to blame yourself for stupidly staying in an unhealthy relationship than to look at all of things that have happened to you and in our society that made that relationship possible and entirely not your fault.
+And it’s a lot easier to blame yourself for stupidly staying in an unhealthy relationship than to look at all of things that have happened to you and in our society that made that relationship possible and not entirely your fault.
 I have some serious shame gremlins.
 Most of them revolve around motherhood and appearance.
 I have come to learn that when I get defensive it is usually because a shame gremlin has latched on.
-I am learning how to break it down and reframe my response to be about the situation not me as a person.
+I am learning how to break it down and reframe my response to be about the situation, not me as a person.

 Situation: I drop a refillable k-cup on the floor and coffee grinds go everywhere.